skttl/konstrukt-documentation/extras/known-issues.md

 ---
-description: Known issues in Konstrukt, the fluent back office UI builder for Umbraco.
+description: Known issues in Konstrukt, the back office UI builder for Umbraco.
 ---

 # Known Issues